Purdue-CS193/homework-0-lewispark1504/index.md

+# Lewis Park's First CS193 Homework

+- Learning more about coding
+- Meeting new people
+- Growing as a programmer

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.